upwards and onwards

 THEN THE WORLD BECAME MY OYSTER.....

-We had the fantastic opportunity to expand our horizons for nine years.
+My husband, Gavin and I, had the fantastic opportunity to expand our horizon for nine exhilarating years.
 We lived, travelled and 100% experienced, the lesser known countries of Kazakhstan and Uzbekistan, filtering across and down to Turkey and Mozambique.

 What an experience.
 What an honour.

 It was during this time period that photography shook my roots.
 I photographed first on film and then moved across to digital, capturing every person and nuance along the road.
 Always ready for a new challenge, I became an English radio announcer in a Russian, pre-communistic, dilapidated building - for which I was paid the handsome sum of $1 a day.
-I wrote articles and photographed for a local magazine, plagiaristically named National Geographic as well as for Lale Magazine in Turkey.
-Tutoring English to delightful expatriate children and mothers from Korea, Japan and Germany was another highlight.
+I sold my images, wrote articles and photographed for a local magazine, plagiaristically named National Geographic as well as for Lale Magazine in Turkey.
+In addition I created English courses and taught delightful expatriate children and their mothers from Korea, Japan and Germany.

-We returned to South Africa.
-13 wonderful years followed, opening and running Getpix Creative College.
-I employed 14 staff and together we taught in excess of 2300 part time and 1 year students studying, photography, graphic design, make up artistry and sound engineering.
+Thirteen fantastic years ensued, where I birthed and nurtured Getpix Creative College.
+I employed 14 dedicated staff and instructors and together we taught in excess of 2300 part time and 1 year students studying: photography, graphic design, make up artistry and sound engineering.